Judith Bresler Fellowship

 - Resume or CV;

-- One letter of recommendation from an academic professor or former supervisor; and
+- One letter of recommendation from former supervisor;

 - Most recent school transcripts.